 A Culture of Risk Management

 Our clients expect to be compensated for taking on additional investment risk.
-Risk management allows BCI to address uncertainty and manage associated risks and opportunities.
-Guiding principles inform our approach, which also requires communication and judgment.
-Effective risk management calls for knowledge of capital markets and legislation, as well as an understanding of investment products, business practices, and internal controls.
+Effective risk management at BCI requires knowledge of capital markets and legislation, investment products, business practices, and internal controls.

 Concentration Risk

 This is the risk of loss arising from exposure, either directly or indirectly, within or across different risk types such as region, issuer, sector, investment partner, or investment type.
-BCI limits risk by diversifying holdings within and across these exposures.
+BCI employs a strategy of diversification across various areas, including sectors, countries/regions, currencies, individual companies and assets, investment types, counterparties, investment partners, and funding sources.
+By diversifying our holdings across these different categories, we aim to minimize the risk of losses that could result from over-reliance on a single area of investment.

 ESG Risk

-We work with our clients to determine a policy asset mix that increases the likelihood of meeting clients’ key investment objectives, within defined risk tolerance levels.
-For our pension plan clients, these objectives are primarily to maintain a funded status over 100 per cent and to manage the contribution rate volatility.
-BCI monitors the funding risk – the risk of a decrease in the funded status (expected liability growth greater than asset growth), and the contribution risk – the risk of an increase in the required contribution rate, to ensure that the current investment strategy is appropriate for the unique requirements of each client.
+BCI collaborates with clients to perform an asset-liability review that determines a policy asset mix that maximizes the chances of achieving the plan’s primary investment goals while staying within the predetermined risk tolerance levels.
+For pension clients, these goals mainly include maintaining a funded status over 100 per cent and managing the volatility of the contribution rate.
+After the asset-liability review, BCI closely monitors the funding risk, which is the risk of a reduction in the funded status (when expected liability growth surpasses asset growth), and the contribution risk, which is the risk of an increase in the required contribution rate.
+This monitoring process helps us ensure that an investment strategy remains appropriate for each client’s unique circumstances.

 Liquidity Risk